 Tanzania must meet and balance the increasing water demands from a broad range of pressures: a growing population, with water needed for food security, economic growth, and energy production.

 Tanzania Water Sector Management

-WSSAs are regulated by the Energy and Water Utilities Regulatory Authority (EWURA), while COWSOs are regulated by the Ministry of Water.
+WSSAs is regulated by the Energy and Water Utilities Regulatory Authority (EWURA), while COWSOs are regulated by the Ministry of Water.

 DAWASA is the asset owner while DAWASCO is the operator for water supply services.

-Regional and District WSSAs are responsible for provision of water services in the Regional and District Headquarters, respectively, while Small Towns WSSAs serve the designated Small Towns.
+Regional and District WSSAs are responsible for the provision of water services in the Regional and District Headquarters, respectively, while Small Towns WSSAs serve the designated small towns.

 On the other hand, National Projects Water Supply and Sanitation Authorities are the big water schemes that cover more than one Local Government Authorities and serve both urban and rural settlements.